(Capt.) William Ball

 Beale.
 This is an incorrect transcription on the name.

-Will of George Heale on Dec 30, 1687.
-In this will he states that
+the Will of George Heale on Dec 30, 1687.
+In this will he states

-William Ball is his son-in-law and becomes one of the executors of the
+that William Ball is his son-in-law and becomes one of the

 1695-Jun 25 - Hannah Ball writes her will and dies by Oct 12 1695.
 Her will is filed in Lancaster Co.,Virginia.
 Will Book 8, p.
 102. June 25, 1695In The Name of God, Amen, I, George Heale of Lancaster in Rappahannock, being sick ... ordain this to me my last will: #1 I give my lands and plantation where I now live bounding upon SE side of Maine Road which leads from Mr. Ball's to a Mill which was formerly Josiah Drapers - all ye land between said Road & Thomas Davis containing 1,300 acres more or less to my son George Heale (Jr) and his heirs begotten of his body. #2: I give reminder part of yt divident of land bounding upon the NW side of Main Road up along ye White Marsh to Timothy Swamp thence to ye said Maine Road to be the dividing line between son George Heale (Jr) & his heirs - said Maine Road to be the dividing line between son George Heale (Jr) & my son John Heale.
 It is also my will that if either of my 2 sons George & John die without heirs ye longest liver to hae the whole dividend of land containing 1,800 acres. #3 - I give my land in ye forest at head of Corotoman, ye West side of Maine Swamp beginning on Swamp bounding on land formerly Nathaniel Browns which divides this land from land of Giles Robinson and ye land of Randolph Mill so far along line - direct course down to Maine Swamp shall include 400 acres to son Joseph Heale & his heirs & if Joseph dies then to son John Heale. #4 - I give my land in Cherry point bounding upon land of Mr. Keen and Mr. Crawleys containing 100 acres more or less to my daughter Ellin Heale and her heirs forever, but if she should die without heirs then it is my will and pleasure that 100 acres come to daughter Elizabeth Heale and her heirs forever, but if she should die without heirs then to daughter Sarah Heale and her heirs forever,. #5 - I give my land at Corotoman containing 350 acres adjoining William Clark, Matthew White, Mr. Armes, Mr. Harrison and ye Maine Road to my daughters Elizabeth and Sarah Heale and to each of their heirs forever to be equally divided between them in quantity and quality buy if either of them should die without heirs of their body, then ye whole 350 acres to Longest survivor. #6- I leave my quarter plantation to ye Forrest at head of Corrotoman with all land between there Except (what is already bequeathed to my son Joseph out of tract where my said Quarter now is ) to son George Heale for proper use of my son Nicholas Heale & his heirs forever ... but if he should die without heirs plantation and if child should die without heirs then to my son George Heale. #7 My son George to Executor and my loving friend Robert Carter and my Son in Law Mr William Ball ye overseers of this my will written 30 December 1697 .. /s/ George Heale Wit Joseph Ball, James Innes, William Ball.